aditya10/aditya10/README.md

 ### 👋 Hello

-I’m a Computer Science student at the University of British Columbia, Vancouver.
+I’m a PhD student at the University of British Columbia, Vancouver.
-I work in the [Computer Vision Lab](https://vision.cs.ubc.ca) with Dr. Leonid Sigal and Dr. Renjie Liao.
-My interests lie in multimodal vision-text models and graph-based techniques for image segmentation and object localization.
+I work in the [Computer Vision Lab](https://vision.cs.ubc.ca) with Dr. Leonid Sigal and Dr. Vered Shwartz.
+My interests lie in multimodal vision-text models, image generation, video-based reasoning, and bias (societal, incidental, cultural) in text & vision models.

 _Quick facts:_
 - 👯 I’m looking to collaborate on multimodal computer vision research projects